How to Cope: Handling Constant, Subtle Grief

 Grief has stages, and they don’t flow linearly.
 We bounce all over the place, staying in one for a time, then moving through others… then back again.
 The following is an excerpt from a post I did on grief on my blog last year.
 Considering grief comes up for us all periodically, here’s what everyday grief might look like:

 “What did I do to deserve this?!
 This sucks!” (aka Anger): Loss creates raw rage at times.
 The patched holes in my bedroom walls attest to that.
-I did, eventually, get tired of patching holes so I joined a gym.
+I did, eventually, get tired of patching holes, so I joined a gym.
 Now I punch a big bag, run like crazy on the treadmill, and lift weights until I can barely move.
-I also write through my anger – with big, dark, ugly words – so my feelings can air out, and my relationships can survive.
+I also write through my anger—with big, dark, ugly words—so my feelings can air out, and my relationships can survive.
 (And I bought giant Incredible Hulk padded fists to punch the walls, in case I still need that some days…)

 “Maybe if I volunteer at my kids’ school 20 hours a week, my life will _______.” (aka Bargaining): We need to feel some sense of control and normalcy in the midst of our grief.
 So we try to make deals with the universe and God.
 Some bargains are helpful (“If I sign up to take one meal to a family in crisis, I will feel like a capable person again.”)
-Some aren’t (“If I tirelessly, perfectly implement all therapies doc recommended, my child will become normal.”)
+Some aren’t (“If I tirelessly, perfectly implement all therapies the doctor recommended, my child will become normal.”)
 When I choose the meal, I have dignity again.
 When I choose perfectionism, I head straight back to anger…

 “Yes, I’m still in my pajamas… from yesterday.”
 “Please pass the death-by-chocolate ice cream.” (aka Depression): I’ve been struggling with this one for the past month, thus the intense posts.
-Depression is the part we imagine when we think of grief.
-The sadness, hopelessness, or helplessness that feels like it will overtake us.
+Depression is the part we imagine when we think of grief—the sadness, hopelessness, or helplessness that feels like it will overtake us.
 In those moments, I am extra kind to myself.
-I cut out multi-tasking (because it’s going to self-destruct anyway!)
+I cut out multi-tasking (because it’s going to self-destruct anyway).
 I drink more water.
 Go for walks.
 Take a nap when I can.
 Pet my dog.
 Take a day off from life to watch movies and snuggle, which the kids know as PJ day.
 When we let our bodies have down time, and there isn’t any underlying medical condition, we become quieter.
 Which moves us toward…

 “You’re a spaz, but you’re my spaz, and I wouldn’t have it any other way.” (aka Acceptance): Here’s where the healing feels real.
 Is life still frustrating?
 Yes.
 Nearly impossible half the time?
 Yes.
 But I’m still smiling now.
-And I can love my kids through their 3 hour meltdowns, ignore my dirty dishes, forgive the check-out lady for her naive comment on my parenting, and basically feel good about myself through it all.
+And I can love my kids through their 3-hour meltdowns, ignore my dirty dishes, forgive the check-out lady for her naive comment on my parenting, and basically feel good about myself through it all.
 It’s where I write a letter to the kid I dreamed of, complaining about the one I actually got… and end up crumpling it up and tossing it.
 Because I realize I’m in love with my real-life wierdo.

 Leave a Comment